 A flickering candle and an accidental touch of cold hands in the dark - so begins one of the greatest love stories in all of opera.
 Join the bohemian revolution in the heart of Paris as a group of struggling artists strives to create beautiful art, find love and ultimately live life to the fullest in this romantic operatic blockbuster, which features some of the most familiar and beautiful music ever written.

 For over 100 years, Puccini’s most celebrated opera has moved audiences to laughter and tears with its irresistible music and its timeless tale.
-Soprano Julie Adams makes her DMMO debut as Mimì in the beloved revival of the company's 2011 produciton.
+Soprano Julie Adams, tenor Joshua Guerrero and soprano Mané Galoyan make their DMMO debuts as Mimì, Rodolfo and Musetta, respectively, in the beloved revival of the company's 2011 produciton.

 1 February 1896

 Paris, the Latin Quarter, Christmas Eve.
 Marcello, an artist, and Rodolfo, a poet, are joined in their garret by the philosopher Colline and the musician Schaunard, who bring food and drink.
 Rodolfo burns some of his manuscripts to keep them warm.
 The landlord Benoit arrives, demanding rent, but they ply him with wine and trick him into believing that they are, in fact, well-off.
 He leaves empty-handed.
 All leave for a café, except Rodolfo, who promises to join them when he has finished a piece he is writing.
 Left to himself, he is interrupted by a knock on the door.
 It is Mimì, a consumptive seamstress, in need of a light for her candle.
 Within minutes, they have fallen in love.